pyutil/django-admin-autocomplete-all/README.rst

 1) Use select2 (autocomplete_fields) everywhere (because implicit is better than explicit).

-2) Get more context for filtering in get_search_results
+2) Get more context for filtering in get_search_results; allows relative easy filtering of popup options

 3) Hide danger delete/edit buttons near to the ForeignKey popups